pantelis/data-mining/_sources/aiml-common/lectures/nlp/language-models/_index.md

 1. We start with  big corpus of text which is a sequence of tokens $\mathbf x_1, ..., \mathbf x_{T}$ where T is the number of words / tokens in the corpus.

-2. Every time step we feed one word at a time to the LSTM and compute the output probability distribution $\mathbf{\hat  y}_t$, which is, by construction, a _conditional_ probability distribution of every word in the dictionary given the words we have seen so far.
+2. Every time step we feed one word at a time to the LSTM and compute the output probability distribution $\mathbf{\hat  y}_t$, which is, by construction, a _conditional_ probability distribution of every word in the vocabulary given the words we have seen so far.

 3. The loss function at time step $t$ is the CE between the predicted probability distribution and the distribution that corresponds to the one-hot encoded next token.